EasySigh/kana-senpai-web/privacy-policy.md

 The Services, including our offer wall, may link to third-party websites, online services, or mobile applications and/or contain advertisements from third parties that are not affiliated with us and which may link to other websites, services, or applications.
 Accordingly, we do not make any guarantee regarding any such third parties, and we will not be liable for any loss or damage caused by the use of such third-party websites, services, or applications.
 The inclusion of a link towards a third-party website, service, or application does not imply an endorsement by us.
 We cannot guarantee the safety and privacy of data you provide to any third parties.
 Any data collected by third parties is not covered by this privacy notice.
 We are not responsible for the content or privacy and security practices and policies of any third parties, including other websites, services, or applications that may be linked to or from the Services.
 You should review the policies of such third parties and contact them directly to respond to your questions.

-## 6. HOW LONG DO WE KEEP YOUR INFORMATION?
+## 6. DO WE USE COOKIES AND OTHER TRACKING TECHNOLOGIES?

+**In Short:** _We may use cookies and other tracking technologies to collect and store your information._

+We may use cookies and similar tracking technologies (like web beacons and pixels) to access or store information.
+Specific information about how we use such technologies and how you can refuse certain cookies is set out in our Cookie Notice.

+## 7. IS YOUR INFORMATION TRANSFERRED INTERNATIONALLY?

-**In Short:** _We automatically delete your information within 90 days._
+**In Short:** _We may transfer, store, and process your information in countries other than your own._

-We are committed to ensuring the privacy and security of your information.
-As such, we have implemented a policy to automatically delete all data collected from you within 90 days.
+Our servers are located in Belgium.
+If you are accessing our Services from outside Belgium, please be aware that your information may be transferred to, stored, and processed by us in our facilities and by those third parties with whom we may share your personal information (see "[WHEN AND WITH WHOM DO WE SHARE YOUR PERSONAL INFORMATION?](#4-when-and-with-whom-do-we-share-your-personal-information)" above), in the United States, and other countries.

+If you are a resident in the European Economic Area (EEA), United Kingdom (UK), or Switzerland, then these countries may not necessarily have data protection laws or other similar laws as comprehensive as those in your country.
+However, we will take all necessary measures to protect your personal information in accordance with this privacy notice and applicable law.

+European Commission's Standard Contractual Clauses:

+We have implemented measures to protect your personal information, including by using the European Commission's Standard Contractual Clauses for transfers of personal information between our group companies and between us and our third-party providers.
+These clauses require all recipients to protect all personal information that they process originating from the EEA or UK in accordance with European data protection laws and regulations.
+Our Data Processing Agreements that include Standard Contractual Clauses are available here: [Data Processing Agreement](https://github.com/EasySigh/kana-senpai-web/blob/main/data-processing-agreement.md).
+We have implemented similar appropriate safeguards with our third-party service providers and partners and further details can be provided upon request.

+## 8. HOW LONG DO WE KEEP YOUR INFORMATION?

+**In Short:** _We keep your information for as long as necessary to fulfill the purposes outlined in this privacy notice unless otherwise required by law._

-We will only retain your personal information for the duration necessary to fulfill the purposes outlined in this privacy notice, and we ensure that this retention period aligns with your privacy and data protection rights.
-After this 90-day period, all of your data will be securely and permanently deleted from our systems.
+We will only keep your personal information for as long as it is necessary for the purposes set out in this privacy notice, unless a longer retention period is required or permitted by law (such as tax, accounting, or other legal requirements).
+No purpose in this notice will require us keeping your personal information for longer than 90 days.

-In exceptional cases where we are required to retain your information for longer periods due to legal obligations, such as tax, accounting, or other legal requirements, we will ensure that your data remains protected and is not used for any other purpose than those required by law.

-Rest assured, your privacy is of utmost importance to us, and we take every measure to protect and respect your data in accordance with this policy.
+When we have no ongoing legitimate business need to process your personal information, we will either delete or anonymize such information, or, if this is not possible (for example, because your personal information has been stored in backup archives), then we will securely store your personal information and isolate it from any further processing until deletion is possible.

-## 7. HOW DO WE KEEP YOUR INFORMATION SAFE?
+## 9. HOW DO WE KEEP YOUR INFORMATION SAFE?

 **In Short:** _We aim to protect your personal information through a system of organizational and technical security measures._

 We have implemented appropriate and reasonable technical and organizational security measures designed to protect the security of any personal information we process.
 However, despite our safeguards and efforts to secure your information, no electronic transmission over the Internet or information storage technology can be guaranteed to be 100% secure, so we cannot promise or guarantee that hackers, cybercriminals, or other unauthorized third parties will not be able to defeat our security and improperly collect, access, steal, or modify your information.
 Although we will do our best to protect your personal information, transmission of personal information to and from our Services is at your own risk.
 You should only access the Services within a secure environment.

-## 8. WHAT ARE YOUR PRIVACY RIGHTS?
+## 10. WHAT ARE YOUR PRIVACY RIGHTS?

 **In Short:** _In some regions, such as the European Economic Area (EEA), United Kingdom (UK), Switzerland, and Canada, you have rights that allow you greater access to and control over your personal information.
 You may review, change, or terminate your account at any time._

 In some regions (like the EEA, UK, Switzerland, and Canada), you have certain rights under applicable data protection laws.
 These may include the right (i) to request access and obtain a copy of your personal information, (ii) to request rectification or erasure; (iii) to restrict the processing of your personal information; (vi) if applicable, to data portability; and (vii) not to be subject to automated decision-making.
 In certain circumstances, you may also have the right to object to the processing of your personal information.
-You can make such a request by contacting us by using the contact details provided in the section "[HOW CAN YOU CONTACT US ABOUT THIS NOTICE?](#12-how-can-you-contact-us-about-this-notice)" below.
+You can make such a request by contacting us by using the contact details provided in the section "[HOW CAN YOU CONTACT US ABOUT THIS NOTICE?](#14-how-can-you-contact-us-about-this-notice)" below.

 We will consider and act upon any request in accordance with applicable data protection laws.
 If you are located in the EEA or UK and you believe we are unlawfully processing your personal information, you also have the right to complain to your [Member State data protection authority](https://ec.europa.eu/newsroom/article29/items/612080/en) or [UK data protection authority](https://ico.org.uk/make-a-complaint/data-protection-complaints/data-protection-complaints/).

 If you are located in Switzerland, you may contact the Federal Data Protection and Information Commissioner.

 **Withdrawing your consent**: If we are relying on your consent to process your personal information, which may be express and/or implied consent depending on the applicable law, you have the right to withdraw your consent at any time.
-You can withdraw your consent at any time by contacting us by using the contact details provided in the section "[HOW CAN YOU CONTACT US ABOUT THIS NOTICE?](#12-how-can-you-contact-us-about-this-notice)" below.
+You can withdraw your consent at any time by contacting us by using the contact details provided in the section "[HOW CAN YOU CONTACT US ABOUT THIS NOTICE?](#14-how-can-you-contact-us-about-this-notice)" below.

 However, please note that this will not affect the lawfulness of the processing before its withdrawal nor, when applicable law allows, will it affect the processing of your personal information conducted in reliance on lawful processing grounds other than consent.

+<u>**Cookies and similar technologies:**</u> Most Web browsers are set to accept cookies by default.
+If you prefer, you can usually choose to set your browser to remove cookies and to reject cookies.
+If you choose to remove cookies or reject cookies, this could affect certain features or services of our Services.
+You may also opt out of interest-based advertising by advertisers on our Services.

 If you have questions or comments about your privacy rights, you may email us at contact@kana-senpai.app .

-## 9. CONTROLS FOR DO-NOT-TRACK FEATURES
+## 11. CONTROLS FOR DO-NOT-TRACK FEATURES

 Most web browsers and some mobile operating systems and mobile applications include a Do-Not-Track ("DNT") feature or setting you can activate to signal your privacy preference not to have data about your online browsing activities monitored and collected.
 At this stage no uniform technology standard for recognizing and implementing DNT signals has been finalized.
 As such, we do not currently respond to DNT browser signals or any other mechanism that automatically communicates your choice not to be tracked online.
 If a standard for online tracking is adopted that we must follow in the future, we will inform you about that practice in a revised version of this privacy notice.

-## 10. DO CALIFORNIA RESIDENTS HAVE SPECIFIC PRIVACY RIGHTS?
+## 12. DO UNITED STATES RESIDENTS HAVE SPECIFIC PRIVACY RIGHTS?

 **In Short:** _Yes, if you are a resident of California, you are granted specific rights regarding access to your personal information._

-California Civil Code Section 1798.83, also known as the "Shine The Light" law, permits our users who are California residents to request and obtain from us, once a year and free of charge, information about categories of personal information (if any) we disclosed to third parties for direct marketing purposes and the names and addresses of all third parties with which we shared personal information in the immediately preceding calendar year.
-If you are a California resident and would like to make such a request, please submit your request in writing to us using the contact information provided below.

-If you are under 18 years of age, reside in California, and have a registered account with Services, you have the right to request removal of unwanted data that you publicly post on the Services.
-To request removal of such data, please contact us using the contact information provided below and include the email address associated with your account and a statement that you reside in California.
-We will make sure the data is not publicly displayed on the Services, but please be aware that the data may not be completely or comprehensively removed from all our systems (e.g., backups, etc.).

-### CCPA Privacy Notice

-The California Code of Regulations defines a "resident" as:

-1. every individual who is in the State of California for other than a temporary or transitory purpose and
-2. every individual who is domiciled in the State of California who is outside the State of California for a temporary or transitory purpose

-All other individuals are defined as "non-residents."

-If this definition of "resident" applies to you, we must adhere to certain rights and obligations regarding your personal information.

 **What categories of personal information do we collect?**